Why Legendary Explorers Loved Yellowstone

 History happens here

 Theodore Roosevelt, the 26nd President, was famously conservationist, and said that he wouldnot have been president without his experiences camping and hunting in the American West.
-To see what he was talking about, try Fishing in Yellowstone.

 The Old Faithful Inn across from its famous namesake geyser also has history.
 Its iconic architecture was the original inspiration for the rustic style of architecture, or ‘Parkitecture’, found throughout the national parks today.